Dr. Glenn Cornett

-At present, Oxytocin is prescribed only for a limited number of uses, such as the induction of labor and the stimulation of lactation in new mothers.
+At present, Oxytocin is prescribed only for a limited number of uses, such as the induction of labor and reduction of bleeding after a mother gives birth.
 The challenge is delivery.
-For Oxytocin to be effective for autism, schizophrenia, and substance abuse it must reach the brain, getting past the blood-brain barrier.
+For Oxytocin to be effective for autism, schizophrenia, and addiction it must reach the brain, getting past the blood-brain barrier.

-The only effective means for Oxytocin to reach the brain is intranasal – spraying an aerosol of Oxytocin into the nasal passages.
+The current, effective means for Oxytocin to reach the brain is intranasal – spraying an aerosol of Oxytocin into the nasal passages.
 For a while, there was an Intranasal Oxytocin product on the market.
-However, the product was withdrawn more than 20 years ago – primarily because of lack of patent protection.
-Meaning that the pharmaceutical companies could not commercialize the product, making enough money to offset development, marketing, and other costs.
+However, the product was withdrawn more than 20 years ago when the product’s owner merged to form a larger company.
+Several leading academic medical centers have been using intranasal oxytocin for brain-related challenges such as autism, schizophrenia, addiction and obesity.
+These medical centers make an impressive, globe-spanning list, including, Stanford, UCSF and Harvard in the US, Cambridge in England, University of Sydney in Australia and University of Tokyo in Japan.
+Despite the positive experience at these and other universities, intranasal oxytocin remains off the US market, nor has it been launched anywhere to treat these challenges of autism, addiction, etc. – primarily because of lack of patent protection.
+In other words, pharmaceutical companies believe they could making enough money to offset development, marketing, and other costs.

-In other words, the inability for major pharma to generate enough income for the development of Oxytocin is preventing a natural hormonal treatment that could impact the lives of millions of families, who bear the burden of family members suffering from autism, schizophrenia, or substance abuse.
+Major pharma’s belief that it could not generate enough income from the development of Oxytocin is preventing a natural hormonal treatment that could improve the lives of millions and their families who bear the burdens of autism, schizophrenia, and addiction.

-Recognizing both the medical and market opportunities, Dr. Cornett has been traveling the world working with the leading researchers in the field, organizing a combination of better formulations, superior intranasal delivery systems, and basic research to create a web of patent protection.
+Recognizing both the medical and market opportunities, Dr. Cornett has been traveling the world working with the leading researchers in the field, organizing a combination of better formulations, superior intranasal delivery and basic research to create a web of patent protection.
 This will allow major pharmaceutical companies to re-engage the promise of Oxytocin.
-Hopefully, in the not too distant future, there will be new products will have a positive impact on the lives of millions of people and their families, who struggle with the challenges associated with autism, schizophrenia, and substance abuse.
+Hopefully, in the not too distant future, there will be new products that have a positive impact on the lives of millions struggling with autism, schizophrenia, and addiction.

 But as the sun sets on the day, let’s take a look at Glenn’s other life.